 Grading and Advising for the Major Program

 Courses in the major must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.
 Students who are majoring or minoring in Data Science must receive a quality grade of at least C in all of the courses counted toward their major or minor program in Data Science.
 Subject to College and divisional regulations, and with the consent of the instructor, students may register for either quality grades or for P/F grading in any 20000-level Data Science course, other than DATA 27100-27200 Data Science Clinic, that is not counted toward a major or minor in Data Science.
 A grade of P is given only for work of C- quality or higher.
+Students who earn at least a 3.6 GPA within the major qualify for graduating with honors.

 The following policy applies to students who wish to receive a grade of Incomplete for a Data Science course: in addition to submitting the official Incomplete Form required by the College, students must have completed at least half of the total required course work with a grade of C- or better, and they must be unable to complete the remaining course work by the end of the quarter due to an emergency.